ProjectEvergreen/www.greenwoodjs.dev/src/pages/blog/state-of-greenwood-2024.md

 As the year comes to a close, the Greenwood team would like to take a moment to reflect on its accomplishments and share with you what our plans look like going into the next one.
 First and foremost, you might have noticed we not only have a new domain name, but we also have a brand new website!
 A big part of our year was spent working on designing and developing this new website and, aside from the new look and feel, a considerable amount of effort was put into rethinking the home page and how we can best demonstrate what Greenwood can do, and do for you.
 In addition, we re-worked the information architecture of the site to make finding the content you need as easy possible.
 It's all [open source](https://github.com/ProjectEvergreen/www.greenwoodjs.dev), so please feel free to contribute and give us any feedback.

 Outside of the project, the Greenwood team and its work was featured in a couple of outlets.
-Towards the start of the year, we were invited on the [**JavaScript Jabber** podcast](https://topenddevs.com/podcasts/javascript-jabber/episodes/embracing-web-standards-with-owen-buckley-jsj-626) to talk about web standards, Greenwood, and our vision of the web and the project as whole.
-It was a great conversation with the panel, sharing our fondness for simplicity in web development, and Greenwood's place as your workbench for the web.
+Towards the start of the year, we were invited on the [**JavaScript Jabber** podcast](https://topenddevs.com/podcasts/javascript-jabber/episodes/embracing-web-standards-with-owen-buckley-jsj-626) to talk about web standards, Greenwood, and our vision of the web and the project as a whole.
+It was a great conversation with the panel, sharing our fondness for simplicity in web development and Greenwood's place as your _workbench for the web_.
 Most recently, our project [**WCC** (Web Components Compiler)](https://github.com/ProjectEvergreen/wcc) was featured in an installment of the [**Modern Web Weekly** newsletter](https://modern-web-weekly.ghost.io/modern-web-weekly-38/), showcasing its features and capabilities for easily server-rendering native Web Components, as well as opening the door to some useful suggestions and contributions which we are very excited to collaborate on. 🙌

 We encourage you to check out those links and please stayed tuned as we'll have a full case study detailing in depth how the new Greenwood website was created.